mose/cogbot/README.md

 you will be prompted to create a configuration file in ~/.cogbot/cogbot.yml When this is done you can launch again and it will just run according to your configuration.

+## Configuration

+Some plugins require extra config parameters:

+Git and trello webhook listeners use a small eventmachine http server, which is only launched if the configuration is present:

+    server:
+      ip: x.x.x.x
+      port: xxxxx

+Twitter plugin requires to have credentials set:

+    tweet:
+      consumer_key: "xxx"
+      consumer_secret: "xxx"
+      access_token: "xxx"
+      access_token_secret: "xxx"

+Trello plugin has some config too, for knowing where to announce the trello changes.
+The webhook has to be setup independantly, it's quite easy to declare by using postman.

+    trello:
+      announce:
+      - "#trello-announces"

+## Todo

+- document each plugin
+- add multi-entrypoints system for webhooks listener

 ## Development